 Students are a key demographic for many voluntary schemes due to the free hours they have outside of term time to commit to helping out.
 Fundraising is a vital part of any charity, especially those without government funding who rely on donations.
-However those with more time than money to give like students can make a difference.
+However, those with more time than money to give like students can make a difference.

 The rewarding aspect of volunteering is why so many are drawn to it.
 Volunteering is all about helping those in need.
-However there is no denying the personally satisfying benefits of dedicating your time to volunteer.
+However, there is no denying the personally satisfying benefits of dedicating your time to volunteer.

-It is so easy to get consumed by your day to day life, particularly as a student with pressures of deadlines and studying for exams.
-So volunteering can be an escape from the daily routine, allowing to make a difference while also getting away from studies from much needed break.
+It is so easy to get consumed by your day-to-day life, particularly as a student with pressures of deadlines and studying for exams.
+So volunteering can be an escape from the daily routine, allowing to make a difference while also getting away from studies from much-needed break.

 When looking for the best program to get involved in, you have the chance to look into each organization’s mission and find that most falls in line with what volunteering means to them.

 It is also better for students to look for roles in their field.
-It is one of the best ways to truly gain some hands on experience in their desired industry.
-However even skills that may be considered unrelated to an industry can still hold value as life skills.
+It is one of the best ways to truly gain some hands-on experience in their desired industry.
+However, even skills that may be considered unrelated to an industry can still hold value as life skills.